Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Introduction

 \subsection{Related Work}

-\paragraph{Surrogate models for explaining model behavior.} Recent work in explainable AI has focused on determining when neural networks are exactly equivalent to other common ML algorithms~\cite{NNasGPs,Splines,DecisionTrees}, including kernel machines~\cite{Jacot_NTK2018_Convergence,Domingos21}.
-It has been shown that infinitely wide neural networks are equivalent to a kernel machine trained with feature space chosen as the neural tangent kernel~\cite{Jacot_NTK2018_Convergence}.
-These infinitely wide models, however, do not replicate the feature learning behavior seen in finite-width networks~\cite{LazyTraining,TensorPrograms4,wang2022spectral}.
-Subsequently, researchers turned to investigating properties of finite-width models with NTK computed at various checkpoints and/or after training.
-This framework was used to explore inductive biases \cite{ortiz2021can}, feature learning \cite{radhakrishnan2022feature}, learning dynamics \cite{Fort,SilentAlignment}, and adversarial robustness \cite{tsilivisKempe2023,looHasaniAminiRus2022}.
-Critically, kernel support vector machines (via the empirical NTK calculated after training) were also shown to achieve the same test accuracy as the underlying NN~\cite{SilentAlignment,After_Kernel,LimitationsNTK_and_AfterKernel}.
-Our work extends this last thread by evaluating whether kGLMs approximate the underlying neural network itself.
+\textbf{Surrogate Models for Explaining Neural Network Behavior.} Recent work in explainable AI has focused on determining when NNs are exactly equivalent to other common ML algorithms~\citep{NNasGPs,Splines,DecisionTrees}, including kernel machines.
+It has been shown that infinitely wide NNs are equivalent to a kernel machine with kernel function chosen as the neural tangent kernel~\citep{Jacot_NTK2018_Convergence}.
+These infinitely wide models, however, do not replicate the feature learning behavior seen in finite-width networks~\citep{LazyTraining,TensorPrograms4,wang2022spectral}.
+Subsequently, researchers turned to investigate properties of finite-width models with NTK computed at various checkpoints~\citep{Domingos21,ExactPathKernelBell23} and/or after training~\citep{After_Kernel}.
+This framework was used to explore inductive biases~\citep{ortiz2021can}, feature learning~\citep{radhakrishnan2022feature}, learning dynamics~\citep{Fort,SilentAlignment}, and adversarial faithfulness~\citep{tsilivisKempe2023,looHasaniAminiRus2022}.
+Support vector machines \citep{SVMs} using $\eNTK$ or approximate $\eNTK$ kernels computed after training were shown to achieve the same test accuracy as the underlying NN~\citep{SilentAlignment,After_Kernel,LimitationsNTK_and_AfterKernel,pNTK}.
+Our work builds upon this by evaluating whether kernel machines can approximate the underlying neural network function itself, rather than simply reproduce the same test accuracy.

-\paragraph{Kernels for attribution.} Kernel functions with different feature spaces have been proposed to explain the behavior of a neural network.
-Influence functions were introduced to perform data attribution~\cite{Influence}, but require computing and inverting the Hessian, which is computationally expensive.
-As such, a scalable approximation (\TraceIn\ ~\cite{TraceINOG, TraceIn}) has since been developed.
-Other works have investigated data attribution via the ``data counterfactual'' task which predicts the behavior of a class of model when a subset of training data is removed from the dataset as a measure of the importance of those training data to the model~\cite{DataModels}. \citet{TRAK} (hereafter \Trak\ ) showed that many instances of models could be combined with a scalable NTK approximation to perform the data counterfactual task.
-We report performance comparison with \Trak\ \cite{TRAK} and \TraceIn\ \cite{TraceIn} as a choice of kernel space and demonstrate the superiority of the $\ntk$-based approach in our single model instance regime.